 This command is usually used in Direct mode to save a RAM-resident program onto cassette tape.
 CSAVE saves the tokenized version of the program.
 On entering CSAVE two bells ring to indicate that the PLAY and RECORD buttons must be pressed followed by <RETURN>.
-RECORD buttons must be pressed followed by <RETURN>.
 Do not, however, press these buttons until the tape has been positioned.
-It is faster to save a program using this command rather than a SAVE "C" (See SAVE) because short interrecord gaps are used.
+It is faster to save a program using this command rather than a SAVE "C" (See SAVE) because short inter-record gaps are used.